Last Updated on November 29, 2021 by James

 A lot of people consider a chisel as a handy tool that is extremely useful for serious woodwork.
 If you thought sharpening a chisel is a difficult task, it is actually quite easy.
-All you need is a honing jig and some sharpening stones.
+Sharpening a chisel requires just a few tools and takes little time, despite how difficult it might seem when you watch someone doing it.
+All you need is a honing jig and a sharpening stone.
 To begin with, chisels go through a stage of elementary grinding that helps to give them a beveled edge.
 When you do that, the cutting edge will become glassy smooth.
 However, feeling something sharp on your hand does not mean that they will be sharp enough for wood as well.

 Step 1: Items Required